debatron5/debatron5/README.md

-- 👋 Hi, I’m @debatron5
+- 👋 Hi, I’m Debbie
-- 👀 I’m interested in information technology
 - 🌱 I’m currently learning coding and programming
 - 💞️ I’m looking to collaborate on anything that fits my goals
 - 📫 How to reach me--here :D